deadlyvipers/dojo_rules/introduction.md

 Ahem.
 This is my introduction.
+Favorite path?
+Undeclared.
+That counts, right?